George Hoadley (Alberta politician): Sexual sterilization

 Hoadley was one of the primary architects behind the Sexual Sterilization Act one of the most controversial pieces of legislation in Alberta history.

 Defeat

 With the United Farmers of Alberta sagging in popular support in the midst of the Great Depression, Hoadley attempted to run for a record 7th term in office.
-When the returns of the 1935 Alberta general election had come in Hoadley in his Okotoks riding that he had held since its inception in 1909.
-The result of the vote had him defeated in a landslide.
-The plurality Social Credit candidate William Morrison was just over 2000 votes, putting Hoadley a distant second place in the standings out of four candidates.
+The returns of the 1935 Alberta general election had him defeated by a landslide.
+The Social Credit candidate William Morrison led over Hoadley, his nearest competitor, by more than 2000 votes.
+Hoadley came in a distant second place in the standings out of four candidates.
 His career of a record 26-consecutive years in the legislature came to an end.

 Hoadley served as an elected member of the executive for the Western Livestock Union.
 He died in 1955 in Victoria, British Columbia.

 The hamlet of Hoadley, Alberta was named in his honor.
 In addition to the town the Hoadley Post Office in Haverigg, Alberta was also renamed in his honor in 1924.